 Adjusted OIBDA for Compensation Purposes used to measure achievement against performance bonus targets is a non-GAAP financial measure that differs from Adjusted OIBDA as defined in our Form 10-K. Adjusted OIBDA is a key metric used by management to measure the Company's operating performance.
 OIBDA represents consolidated net income (loss) plus income tax expense, interest and other costs and depreciation and amortization expense.
 Adjusted OIBDA for Compensation Purposes adds back the revenue from advertising by NCM LLC's founding members' beverage supplier, share-based compensation costs, merger-related administrative costs, CEO transition costs, make-good liability shifted into 2016 and other costs that are considered to be extraordinary or outside the control of management.
 While Adjusted OIBDA for Compensation Purposes is a measure used to calculate our Executive Performance Bonus awards, this non-GAAP measure should not be considered in isolation of, or as a substitute for, measures of our financial performance as determined in accordance with GAAP, such as net income (loss).
 Adjusted OIBDA for Compensation Purposes has material limitations as a performance measure because it excludes items that are necessary elements of our costs and operations.
-Because other companies may calculate Adjusted OIBDA for Compensation Purposes (dollars in millions).
+Because other companies may calculate Adjusted OIBDA for Compensation Purposes differently than we do, this measure may not be comparable to similarly-titled measures reported by other companies.
+The following table reconciles consolidated net income to Adjusted OIBDA for Compensation Purposes (dollars in millions).

-F Y 2015 FY 2015
+FY 2015 Target FY 2015 Actual

-Farget Actual

 Consolidated net income \$ 85.9 \$ 63.7

 Income tax expense 15.8 17.8

 Interest and other non-operating costs 66.8 66.5

-Depreciation and amortization 35.0 32.2
+Depreciation and amortization.
+35.0 32.2

 OIBDA 203.5 180.2

 Founding member circuit beverage revenue (31.2) (30.0)

 Share-based compensation costs 12.8 14.8

 Merger-related administrative costs 34.3

 CEO transition costs 0.6

 Make-good liability 3.4

 Other costs 0.1

 Adjusted OIBDA for compensation purposes \$ 185.1 \$ 203.4